api-evangelist-apis/public-companies/README.md

-# sec-companies
+# SEC Companies

-This is a simple JSON API for working with SEC companies.
+This is a simple JSON API for accessing the SEC companies.